sveetch/djangocodemirror/README.rst

 * ``codemirror_only`` A *boolean* to disable the `DjangoCodeMirror`_ usage at benefit of `CodeMirror`_.
 It is ``False`` by default;
 * ``codemirror_attrs`` : A *dict* to define the editor settings.
 It is empty by default.
+* ``embed_settings`` : A *boolean* to active the automatic embed of the needed Javascript code to launch a CodeMirror instance for the field.
+This is ``False`` by default because there is lots of possible scenarios to manage your assets and Javascript code.
+So if you active this, DjangoCodeMirror assets must be loaded BEFORE your field appear in the HTML code;

 Another example where the ``content`` field will be a `CodeMirror`_ editor with enabled line numbers :